All about Luxembourg's Working Holiday Program!

 Young adults from the following countries can apply for the working holiday in Luxembourg:

-Australia, Canada, Chile, Japan, New Zealand, Taiwan.
+Australia, Canada, Chile, Japan, New Zealand, South Korea, and Taiwan.

 04. What documents are required for the application?